M. A. Ganapathy (police officer): Ministry of Home Affairs

 M. A. Ganapathy served as Joint Secretary, Left Wing Extremism and Joint Secretary, Internal Security-I, MHA, between 2011 and 2016.
 As JS, LWE, he supervised implementation of projects like fortified police stations, installation of telecom towers, up-gradation of special forces, etc. in LWE affected States.
 He also formulated the initial draft of the comprehensive policy framework of the Central Government's Counter LWE strategy (National Policy and Action Plan-2015).
 As Joint Secretary, Internal Security, he was instrumental in drafting the National Security Clearance Policy of MHA (2015).
 He also took part in various JWG deliberations on Counter Terrorism and Financial Action Task Force (FATF) plenary sessions.

 Central Industrial Security Force

 M. A. Ganapathy served as Spl.
 DG/ADG, Airport Sector, CISF, between 2017 and 2020.
 During this period introduction of state of the art technology in aviation security became a focus area.
 Also, steps were initiated to downsize manpower in Airport Security through rationalization and use of technology.
 The professional competence of CISF personnel was also up-graded through training collaboration with global leaders in aviation security.

 Bureau of Civil Aviation Security

 M. A. Ganapathy served as DG, BCAS between 2020 and 2021.

 National Security Guard

-M. A. Ganapathy was appointed as Director General of the National Security Guard on 18 March 2021.
+M. A. Ganapathy was appointed as Director General of the National Security Guard on 18 March 2021 and served their till 29 February 2024.